P. Scott Ferguson, "A Holy Day, a Holy Place, a Holy Life," Religious Educator 11, no. 2 (2010): 139–145.

-P. Scott Ferguson (firstname.lastname@example.org) is a full-time Religious Education faculty member at BYU–Idaho.
+P. Scott Ferguson (firstname.lastname@example.org) was a full-time Religious Education faculty member at BYU–Idaho when this was written.

 Gospel truth may be viewed as one great whole, but we sometimes struggle to comprehend that wholeness.
 While learning line upon line, we may stretch ourselves by discovering the many relationships that one precept shares with another, until the day comes when we can understand them as a whole (see D&C 101:32–34).
 In this light, I believe gospel truths are often best understood when paired together.
 Concepts such as faith and repentance, justice and mercy, the lower law and the higher law, and immortality and eternal life are better understood when studied as pairs.
 We gain a deeper understanding and testimony of a given truth as we study how it interacts with other truths.
 For example, as we come to understand the intricate relationship between faith and repentance, we feel a natural desire to approach the throne of God to seek forgiveness.